 5. Succumb to your temptations in Macau (or just marvel at the casino lights at night!)

 Macau, the ‘Vegas of the East’ is pretty much Disneyland for adults.
 Portuguese colonial architecture mingles seamlessly with ancient Chinese temples and lane ways which themselves give way to garish neons and megalithic casino complexes….
 Throw in the Macau Grand Prix and some delicious egg tarts and you have the ingredients for an exhilarating, if somewhat spatially challenging, Macau day trip that’s only a 55 minute boat ride away from Hong Kong!!
 You can check out my more in-depth guide here!
+A greta reason to add more time to you Hong Kong travel itinerary.

-6. Enjoy sunset at the Peak!
+6. Enjoy the unpaired views of sunset at the Peak!

 8. Practice your bartering skills at the Ladies Market!